inputGui/To-Do-App/README.md

 ## Overview

 This is a simple to-do list application built using HTML, CSS, and JavaScript.
-This project is perfect for those looking to get started with web development.
+I will be improving this project as my skills improve.
+Practice makes perfect!

 ## Features

-- Add new tasks
+-  ~~Add new tasks ~~
-- Mark tasks as completed
+-  ~~Mark tasks as completed ~~
-- Delete tasks
+-  ~~Delete tasks ~~
-- Store tasks in local storage
+-  ~~Store tasks in local storage ~~

 ## Pending
 - Add folders to hold tasks
 - Improve the UI
+- Upgrade to REACT
+- Connect to an online database, in this case MongoDB

 ## Installation and Setup